 - Now we need to put in three similar sections of code, to see if the player has fast, average or slow reactions. - Remember the plan?
-Each section should: - Wait 100 milliseconds - Check if the switch is pressed - If it is, turn on the correct colour LED for fast, average or slow - Remember you always need to use a comparison block (in this case an 'equal block') in your 'if' statement as well as also using something like the 'digital read' block as well.
-You'll find the comparison blocks in the 'Logic' group (where you also find things like the 'if' blocks). - You should end up with three sections which all look quite similar.
-Check the picture for a hint of how to do the first one - you'll have to do the next two on your own!
+Each section should: - Sleep 100 milliseconds - Check if the switch is pressed - If it is, turn on the correct colour LED for fast, average or slow - You should end up with three sections which all look quite similar, which should go in the loop after the code that turns on the LED after 5 seconds. - Check the picture for a hint of how to do the first one you'll have to do the next two on your own!
 This is only one of the sections by itself, and you'll have to add it to the program you made in the last step.